Professor Thea Pitman

 - popular cultures

-My research over the last 15 years has mainly focused on the fast-expanding field of Latin/x American digital cultural production as well as on digital activism and new social movements.
-It has included the first edited book on the subject to be published in English, Latin American Cyberculture and Cyberliterature (LUP, 2007), and the monograph Latin American Identity in Online Cultural Production (Routledge, 2013), both co-authored with Claire Taylor, as well as a steady stream of articles, chapters and short-form scholarship, including the first survey of Latin/x American women’s contributions to the field, published in Latin American Literature Today (2019).
+My research over the last 20 years has mainly focused on the fast-expanding field of Latin/x American digital cultural production including, amongst other things, electronic literature, digital art, videogames, webpages and tactical media interventions.
+It has included the first edited book on the subject to be published in English, Latin American Cyberculture and Cyberliterature (LUP, 2007), and the monograph Latin American Identity in Online Cultural Production (Routledge, 2013), both co-authored with Professor Claire Taylor, as well as a steady stream of articles, chapters and short-form scholarship.

 - Fellow, Higher Education Academy